skip to content

 00:31:04 - Chris Ferdinandi

 Yeah.
-No. So the, the big one was.
-Big one is obviously the, the Lean Web Club.
-And, and it's kind of where I'm putting a lot of my energy right now.
-Other than that, I run a podcast, I run a YouTube channel.
-I got my daily developer tips newsletter.
+No. So the big one is obviously the Lean Web Club, and it's kind of where I'm putting a lot of my energy right now.
+Other than that, I run a podcast, I run a YouTube channel, I got my daily developer tips newsletter.

 00:31:19 - Anthony Campolo